-On behalf of its members, Water UK wrote a letter to the Ministry of Housing, Communities and Local Government in November 2018, recommending places where the planning practice guidance could be updated following the revised National Planning Policy Framework (NPPF).
+On behalf of its members Water UK wrote a letter to the Ministry of Housing, Communities and Local Government in November 2018, recommending places where the planning practice guidance could be updated following the revised National Planning Policy Framework (NPPF).
 United Utilities had contributed to the recommendations.
-Owing to wider political factors there was a delay on this review but it was understood through Water UK there were positive discussions taking place.
+Due to Brexit there was a delay on this review but it was understood through Water UK there were positive discussions taking place.